sanjar91/OucHH/README.md

   * SG90 servo motor
   * Plastic prop arm
 * Plug the power and Ethernet cable to the Raspberry pi.
 If Wi-Fi is preconfigured in the Raspberry pi, you won't need to connect an Ethernet cable.
-* Connect the SG90 servo motor to the Raspberry pi as shown in the picture below:
+* Connect the SG90 servo motor to the Raspberry pi as shown in the pictures below:

 <img src="https://github.com/sanjar91/OucHH/blob/master/pi.png">

-* Connect the plastic prop arm to the SG90 servo motor as shown in the picture below:

 <img src="https://github.com/sanjar91/OucHH/blob/master/motor.png">

+* Connect the plastic prop arm to the SG90 servo motor's drive shaft.

 * Now securely place the SG90 servo motor next to your bed, preferably on a nightstand
 * Make sure the prop arm is within the reach of your pillow